Yemeni Association of Certified Public Accountants

 SMO 6: Investigation and Discipline

-YACPA developed its own basic internal system of investigation and discipline to address professional and ethical complaints from members.
+YACPA developed its own internal system of investigation and discipline to address professional and ethical complaints from members.
 Complaints are sent to the Chairman and the Administrative Council to appoint a team of YACPA members responsible for investigating the case.
 Decisions are brought before the Administrative Council which then implements final decisions issued against YACPA members.

 YACPA notes that it has been keeping its members informed of all provisions of the ethics code and other applicable professional standards along with the consequences of non-compliance through an appropriate communications plan, which includes its CPA Program and holding informational webinars via Zoom.
 In the interest of transparency and raising public awareness, the association also details the process of making a complaint on its website, via Twitter, YouTube, webinars (example 1, example 2, example 3), and trainings (example 1, example 2).

-YACPA reported that there has been an increase in reporting complaints which signals increased public awareness and trust in YACPA to handle professional misconduct of accounting professionals in the absence of a Disciplinary Council.
+YACPA reported that there has been an increase in reporting complaints which signals increased public awareness and trust in YACPA to handle professional misconduct of accounting professionals in the absence of a state-level Disciplinary Council.

 -